 Overview: Soccer is clearly one of the leading youth sports in Central Virginia for boys and girls both in terms of both participation and producing state championship high school teams and top-level talent.
 As kids move into competitive leagues the SOCA club program is the main focus.

-Youth Leagues/Clubs: SOCA, Monticello United (MONU), YMCA Fall Youth Clinics
+Youth Leagues/Clubs: SOCA, Charlottesville Alliance Sports Club (formerly MonU), YMCA Fall Youth Clinics

-Key Facilities: SOCA has its own outdoor complex and also uses local schools and parks.
-They are building their own indoor facility.
-MONU has fields next door to SOCA.
+Key Facilities: SOCA has its own outdoor complex and indoor facility and also uses local schools and parks.
+Charlottesville Alliance has fields next door to SOCA.

 Current Well-Known Cville-Area Players: UVA has produced over 20 MLS draft picks and SOCA alumni play on a wide variety of college and pro soccer teams